 Regulations require memory care communities to be “physically adapted to accommodate the particular needs and behaviors of those with dementia.”
 This means design elements that have been shown to benefit people with memory loss, including easy-to-navigate layouts, secure outdoor areas for time in the open air, bright lighting and paint colors, and more.

 A Department of Health-certified administrator must be hired to be responsible for operations and safety at all times.
 There are no staff-to-resident ratios except to say that there must always be enough employees to meet the needs of every resident, and an employee with CPR training must be on-site at all times.
 All staff who have contact with residents must have a background check, and a registered nurse must visit the assisted living home at least once every 30 days, to make a review of the residence.
 Staff working with residents with dementia must have at least 12 hours of dementia-specific training annually.

-Ten hours of training on topics including age-related behaviors, helping with activities of daily living, and transferring (such as from a bed to a chair) is also required around the time of hiring, and then annually.
+Ten hours of training on topics including age-related behaviors, helping with activities of daily living, and transferring (such as from a bed to a chair) is required around the time of hiring, and then annually.
 Also upon hiring, all assisted-living staff in Rhode Island must have orientation that includes these topics:

 – Fire prevention

 – Recognizing and reporting abuse and neglect

 – Assisted living philosophy (goals or values like dignity, choice, etc.)